PaperMC/velocitypowered.com/docs/deployment/security.md

 * Only works for Minecraft 1.13 and above
 * Requires Paper 1.13 or above, or FabricProxy if you use Fabric
+* Relies on the forwarding secret being kept secret

 ## Binding To `localhost`